electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

     <img :src="LinearLiteScreenshotPNG" />
   </a>
   <figcaption>
-    Screenshot of the Linearlite demo.
-Click on it to open the app.
+    Screenshot of Linearlite.
+Click on it to [open the demo](https://linearlite.electric-sql.com).
   </figcaption>
 </figure>

 ## Easy to adopt

 Our APIs are now stable.
 There will be no breaking changes in minor or patch releases moving forward.

-Our [documentation](/docs/intro) has good entry points, like the [Quickstart](/docs/quickstart) and comprehensive guides for common topics like:
+Our [documentation](/docs/intro) is comprehensive, with good entry points, like the [Quickstart](/docs/quickstart), and guides for common topics like:

 - how to do [authentication and authorization](/docs/guides/auth)
 - how to handle [local writes and write path sync](/docs/guides/writes)